Jacques Hamel: Canonization cause

 On the same day of the murder, public figures like the President of Lombardy, Roberto Maroni, called on Pope Francis to "immediately proclaim him St Jacques".
 The hashtag #santosubito ("saint now") trended on Twitter.

 Hamel was called a martyr by some international press shortly after his death.
 On 13 August, La Croix reported that archbishop Dominique Lebrun of Rouen said he thought Hamel was a martyr, but the decision to declare him so was the pope's.
 He added that "formally, it is the bishop of the person's place of death to initiate the procedure."
 Anthony Fisher, the archbishop of Sydney, suggested he died in odium fidei ("in hatred of the faith"), adding, "This is a term Catholics use to describe the characteristic death of a martyr, as one who dies for his or her faith, and because of that faith."

-On 14 September 2016, Pope Francis referred to Hamel as "blessed", a title used prior to canonisation.
+On 14 September 2016, Pope Francis referred to Hamel as "blessed", a title used prior to canonization.
 "This man accepted his martyrdom next to the martyrdom of Christ, on the altar," Pope Francis said on 14 September during a homily at a Mass held for Hamel's soul at the Vatican.
 "He is a martyr and martyrs are beatified," the pope continued..
 Two weeks later Archbishop Lebrun announced in a homily that the Pope had formally waived the five-year waiting period needed before the start of a canonization process, and that he had decided to prepare it without delay.

 During Chrism Mass (on Holy Thursday, 13 April 2017), Archbishop Lebrun publicly announced the opening of the canonization cause, with all of Rouen's clergy gathered.
 Archbishop Lebrun also said the Pope himself allowed a photo of Hamel to be put in a church, and called him blessed.
 Paul Vigouroux, vice-chancellor of the diocese of Rouen, has been appointed postulator of the Cause, in charge of the local investigation.
 The Archdiocese of Rouen distributed a prayer to request Hamel's intercession.
 The prayer makes reference to the circumstances of his murder, including his unmasking of Satan, the divisor and his death in the habits of prayer.

 Archbishop Lebrun announced on 1 February 2019 that the diocesan inquiry for the beatification process would be solemnly closed on 9 March 2019.